dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2843: Education aims to cultivate well-rounded citizens.
+### T2843: Education's goal is to produce well-rounded individuals contributing meaningfully to society.

 |Support|
 |---|